Protonk/sr-characters/New/wizard.md

 ####Role:

 Magical weapon.
 I get 9 magic AND 7 spellcasting, as well as 2 spellcasting foci to support combat spells.
-Add to that the specialization in combat and I get 19 to hit for combat spells--15 for everything else--counterspelling is 14.
+Add to that the specialization in combat and I get 20 to hit for combat spells--15 for everything else--counterspelling is 14.
 He resists drain at 11.

 I had a lot of karma to play with.
-I spent a bunch on foci (keeping in mind the various limits) and one spell, leaving just enough (7) to boost contacts.
+I spent a bunch on foci (keeping in mind the various limits) and two spells, leaving just enough (2) to boost contacts.
 I'm going to say this guy lives in everett but is in driving distances of some appropriate lodges.

 Skill groups are spread out.
 I don't want to be forced to default on stuff where I could be getting a decent attribute bonus.